AnicetNgrt/flore1/README.md

 import flore1 # we will need this to access the engine's classes import time # will be useful at the end

-# let's create our Engine instance !
+# let's create our Graphics instance !
 Graphics = flore1.Graphics(
     auto_scale = True, # Whether the terminal should be rescaled win_mode = False # If you have display issues, you may want to set this to True